Get alerts of updates about «Vaccine against diphtheria, tetanus, pertussis and poliomyelitis»

 Poliomyelitis is a viral disease that usually results in cold-like symptoms, body aches or diarrhoea.
 It can cause inflammation of the brain membrane (meningitis) and can lead to permanent paralysis.
 Fatalities do occur.
 Before the vaccine arrived in 1957, there were annual polio epidemics in Norway in which several hundred children and adolescents were permanently paralysed.
 Up to 10 per cent died.
 Since vaccination was introduced, the disease is under control in Norway and a number of other countries.
 Europe was declared free of polio in 2002, but the disease still occurs in several countries in Africa and Asia.
 Unvaccinated people can become infected while travelling and can infect other unvaccinated people on their return.

 Booster doses against diphtheria, tetanus, pertussis and polio are recommended for adults every 10 years.

 Redness, swelling and pain at the injection site occur in up to 1 in 10 after vaccination and may last for several days.
 Large, painful reactions are rare.

 General side effects such as headache, tiredness, sleepiness, sickness or fever are less common.
 In case of high fever, a doctor must be contacted because the fever may have other causes that require treatment.

 The vaccine used in 2nd grade is called Tetravac.
-The vaccine used in the 10th grade is called Boostrix polio.
+The vaccine used in the 10th grade is called Boostrix polio or Repevax.